 These scrubbers require cleaning to ensure efficient removal of the materials.

 How often should a biomass boiler be serviced?

-Large biomass boilers have a greater number of safety systems, motors, fans, cleaning components etc. and these items generally have a quarterly servicing regime.
+Large biomass boilers have a higher number of safety systems, motors, fans, cleaning components etc. and these items generally have a quarterly servicing regime.

-Over and above the main services the boiler should be cleaned, lubricated and visually inspected on a regular basis.
+Over and above the primary services the boiler should be cleaned, lubricated and visually inspected regularly.